guidogerb/guidogerb-website/websites/this-is-my-story.org/src/website-components/welcome-page/README.md

 # This-Is-My-Story welcome page component

-Simple authenticated welcome view for storytellers.
-It currently renders placeholder copy while we draft editorial guidance.
+Authenticated welcome view for storytellers.
+The component now introduces branded copy that highlights writing prompts, curated resources, and care-team touchpoints while also replacing console debugging with structured analytics events.

 - Relies on `useAuth()` to show loading/error feedback during the OIDC handshake.
+- Emits `thisismystory.auth.context_change` via `useAnalytics()` whenever the auth context changes so the care team can monitor sign-in success, loading, and error states.
-- Greets the storyteller using their Cognito username when available.
+- Greets the storyteller using their Cognito username when available and falls back to a generic label.
+- Lists writing prompts, documentation, and contact channels tailored to the storytelling brand.
 - Accepts children so the app shell can inject additional resources under the greeting.

 The component should always be rendered inside `<Protected />` from